joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 in similar ways.
 Because of the complex timeline, it's hard to trace every single influence to a given point in time, however it's fair to say that four specific languages had a noteworthy influence on us.

+(Note that there are [dozens of influential concurrent and parallel languages]( https://en.wikipedia.org/wiki/List_of_concurrent_and_parallel_programming_languages) that inspired our work.
+I'm sure I haven't read everything there is to read -- there's always more to learn -- however I did my best to survey the field.
+I will focus here on the most mainstream and relevant to people writing production code in the year 2016.)

 #### (Modern) C++

 I already mentioned `const` and its influence.